doga/lume_langdata/README.md

 - `assets`
 - `index.html`

 then lume_langdata will ignore the `assets` directory and the `index.html` file.
-Note that the name of the language directory must be lower-cased.
+Note that the name of the language directories must be lower-cased.

 ## Which shared data is generated?